Resources for Belmont's Boards, Committees and Commissions

-Both the Board of Selectmen and the Town Moderator look for Belmont residents with a variety of talents and backgrounds who are willing to make the commitment to serving on a committee.
+Both the Select Board and the Town Moderator look for Belmont residents with a variety of talents and backgrounds who are willing to make the commitment to serving on a committee.
 Residents with no past committee service, past committee members, and current committee members interested in re-appointment are all encouraged to apply.

 Any person appointed to serve will have to appear in person to the Town Clerk’s office to be sworn in and will have to fill out a contact information sheet.
 The Town Clerk suggests that at least one method of contact be publicly accessible in the event a resident needs to contact the board or committee.
 Appointees are also given the Open Meeting Law guide, Public Records Law definitions, and the Conflict of Interest (Ethics) Summary.
 See below for details.

 If you are interested in serving on a Belmont board or committee, please contact the Selectmen’s office at (617) 993-2610.

 Open Meeting Law, Ethics & Info For Elected & Appointed Officials

 To ask specific questions about the Open Meeting Law or to report a violation, click here.

 Newly elected or appointed officials must appear in person at the Town Clerk's office to be administered the oath of office (swearing in) before participating in any meeting requiring a vote.
 For new Town Meeting Members, the oath of office is administered at the Town Meeting or following a successful caucus and a Town Meeting Member Handbook is distributed.

 An example of the general oath follows:

 Do you solemnly affirm that you will uphold the Constitution of the United States of America, the Constitution of the Commonwealth of Massachusetts and the By-Laws of the Town of Belmont and you will impartially perform the duties of ______to which you have been duly elected (appointed), keeping uppermost in your mind what is best for the Town of Belmont and its inhabitants.